Interpretation of Airborne Geophysical Data

 - Preparation of report

-At SGL we realize the importance of data interpretation in order
+At SGL we realize the importance of data interpretation in order to maximise

-which are essential for the quality of the product.
+are essential for the quality of the product.
 The following paragraphs

 address each of those areas.